-overseeing necessary maintenance and repairs and collecting rent.
-LTD Teamwork Realty began paying \$1,200 rent per month to the Debtor in September 2017 and has executed a three-year lease with the Debtor.
-All of the Debtor's tenants except one recently renewed their leases some at increase monthly rental rates.
-The one that did not recently renew is due to renew soon and has already indicated that it will stay, renew the lease, and agree to a rent increase.
+Teamwork Realty will continue to pay \$1,200 in monthly rent until it moves within the building to smaller space.
+At that time a sixth unit will be available which shall be rented out at \$1,200 per month and Teamwork's monthly rent will be reduced to \$300.
+All of the Debtor's tenants except one recently renewed their leases, some at increased monthly rental rates.
+The one that did not recently renew is due to renew soon and already has indicated that it will stay, renew the lease, and agree to a rent increase.
 Thus, the Debtor has every reason to believe that its projected income from rents will be accurate and stable income to the Debtor.